silverstripeltd/platform-build-yarn/README.md

 # Platform Build Yarn

-Compacts a SilverStripe source code into a deployable state with composer
+Transforms a SilverStripe source code into a deployable state with Composer and Node

 This image is different from [silverstripeltd/platform-build](https://github.com/silverstripeltd/platform-build) in that it runs `yarn` and `yarn run` as well as composer.

 ## What is this?

-This is a docker container that runs three commands:
+This is a docker container that runs multiple commands:

+ - If a `composer.json` file is present:
    - composer validate
    - composer install --no-progress --prefer-dist --no-dev --ignore-platform-reqs --optimize-autoloader --no-interaction --no-suggest
    - The silverstripe [vendor plugin](https://github.com/silverstripe/vendor-plugin-helper) `vendor-plugin-helper copy ./`
- - `yarn`
+ - If a `package.json` file is present:
+   - `yarn` or `npm install` (based on the presence of a `yarn.lock` file)
- - `yarn run`
+   - `yarn run production` or `npm run production`

 ## Example usage